Cartel Coordination and the Role of Payoff Asymmetries: Experimental Evidence on Partial Cartels

-This paper provides experimental evidence on the formation of partial cartels with endogenous coordination.
+This paper provides evidence on the coordination to partial cartels in the presence of payoff asymmetries.
 Firms face a coordination challenge when a partial cartel is to be formed as every firm is better off if it is not inside the cartel but is a free-riding outsider.
 We introduce a two-stage mechanism with communication which facilitates the formation of a cartel and respectively allows the formation of a partial cartel.
-We find that the communication option and the two-stage mechanism serve as powerful instruments enhancing firms to form all-inclusive cartels which are always formed.
-Our control treatments emphasize that firms face problems to form cartels in the absence of communication.
-Strikingly, our results highlight that partial cartels are frequently rejected out-of-equilibrium if outside firms profit excessively from the formation of the cartel.
+Although theory predicts three-firm cartels to occur we hardly find firms coordinating to these cartels when communication is possible.
+Instead, in the communication treatments firms coordinate to all-inclusive cartels which are always formed.
+Our control treatments emphasize that coordination problems occur when chat is absent.
+Strikingly, firms seem to care about payoff asymmetries, i.e., partial cartels are frequently rejected out-of-equilibrium if outside firms profit excessively from the formation of the cartel.

 Keywords: Partial Cartels, Coordination, Communication, Experiment